coder-xander/xanderPool/README.md

 So why not submit directly to the Pool?
 As previously mentioned, the Pool will have a task distribution strategy, and you won't know which worker your task has been assigned to.
 If your requirement is for many tasks to be executed in a single thread, you should create a worker and submit these tasks to it.

-Thus, with xanderPool, whether it is single-threaded creation and use or thread pool usage, the API is uniform.
+Thus, with xanderPool, whether it is single-threaded creation and use or thread Pool usage, the API is uniform.

 #### Thread Safety